 STANDARD COUNCIL GRIEVANCE PROCEDURE

-The employee must set out their grievance in writing (“Statement of Grievance”) and provide a copy to the Chairman.
+The employee must set out their grievance in writing (“Statement of Grievance”) and provide a copy to the Chairman, or, where appropriate, the Chairman of the Staffing Committee.

+The Council will acknowledge receipt of the grievance and will carry out a reasonable investigation into the matter where appropriate.

-Once the council has had a reasonable opportunity to consider its response to the information provided in the Statement of Grievance the employee will be invited to attend a grievance meeting to discuss the matter.
+Once the council has had a reasonable opportunity to consider the grievance and complete any necessary investigation, the employee will be invited to attend a grievance meeting to discuss the matter.

 The employee must take all reasonable steps to attend the meeting.

-Grievance meetings will normally be convened with 14 days of the council receiving the Statement of Grievance.
+Grievance meetings will normally be convened without unreasonable delay and, where practicable, within 14 working days of receiving the Statement of Grievance.

 The employee has the right to be accompanied to a grievance meeting by a fellow employee or by a Trade Union representative.

-If the meeting is inconvenient for either the employee or their companion, the employee has the right to postpone the meeting by up to 5 working days.
+If the meeting is inconvenient for either the employee or their companion, the employee may request that the meeting be postponed.
+The Council will make reasonable efforts to accommodate this request.

 A grievance meeting may be adjourned to allow matters raised during the course of the meeting to be investigated, or to afford the Chairman time to consider the decision.

-After the meeting the employee will be informed of the council’s decision within 5 working days.
-The meeting may be reconvened for this purpose.
-The council’s decision will be confirmed to the employee in writing.
+After the meeting the employee will be informed of the council’s decision in writing without unreasonable delay and normally within 5 working days.

-If the employee wishes to appeal against the council’s decision they must inform the council within 5 working days of receiving the decision.
+If the employee wishes to appeal against the council’s decision they must inform the council within 10 working days of receiving the decision, stating the grounds of appeal.

 If the employee notifies the council that they wish to appeal, the employee will be invited to attend a grievance appeal meeting before the Council’s Staffing Committee.
 The employee must take all reasonable steps to attend that meeting.
 The employee has the right to be accompanied to a grievance appeal meeting by a fellow employee or by a Trade Union representative.

-A grievance appeal meeting will normally be convened within 7 working days of the council receiving notice that the employee wishes to appeal pursuant to 3.5. above.
-If the meeting time is inconvenient for the employee or their companion, the employee may ask to postpone the meeting by up to 5 working days.
+The appeal meeting will normally be convened without unreasonable delay.

-After the grievance appeal meeting the employee will be informed of the council’s final decision within 5 working days.
-The meeting may be reconvened for this purpose.
-The council’s decision will be confirmed to the employee in writing.
+Following the appeal meeting, the employee will be informed of the Council’s final decision in writing without unreasonable delay.
+This decision is final.

-4 MODIFIED COUNCIL GRIEVANCE PROCEDURE (FOR FORMER EMPLOYEES)
+MODIFIED COUNCIL GRIEVANCE PROCEDURE (FOR FORMER EMPLOYEES)

-If an ex-employee wishes to raise a grievance, they must set out their grievance and the basis for that grievance in writing and provide a copy to the Chairman of the Council’s Staffing Committee within 3 months of leaving employment.

-Following receipt of a statement of grievance pursuant to 4.1. above, the council will either write to the ex-employee inviting them to attend a meeting to discuss the grievance, or to ask for the ex-employee’s agreement to the council responding to the grievance in writing.

-If the ex-employee does not agree to the matter being dealt with by correspondence within 7 working days of the council writing to them pursuant to 4.2. above steps 3.1. to 3.4. of the standard council grievance procedure will be followed.
-The meeting will be conducted by the Councils Staffing Committee.

-If the ex-employee does agree to the matter being dealt with by correspondence, the Councils Staffing Committee will consider their grievance and will respond to the ex-employee in writing within 14 days of the receipt of such confirmation setting out the basis for the council’s decision.
+Where a former employee raises a grievance in writing, the Council may, at its discretion, investigate the matter and respond in writing.

+The Council may decide whether a meeting is necessary or whether the matter can be dealt with through correspondence.

+The decision of the Council will be communicated in writing and will be final.

-5 GENERAL PROCEDURAL INFORMATION
+GENERAL PROCEDURAL INFORMATION